A delicious, healthy and flourless cacao brownies that melts in your mouth and gives you a tingling sensation with a hint of chilli.

 The original immigrants loved to cherish their memories of a snow clad White Christmas during peak Aussie winter which happens to fall in July, while most of the world is roasting in the peak of summer or while the monsoon season lashes its fury on the South East of Asia, we in Australia welcome Santa.
 You can then imagine how confused, strange yet interesting it must feel for the tourists to see the high end shops displaying decorated Christmas trees & all the Christmas decorations, they must certainly be thinking we Aussies live up to the reputation of the Quintessential party animal & like to get ahead of the celebration or are simply too lazy to bother taking down the decorations of the last year.

-Coming to my recipe post, now what tickles my fancy is some of the latest food trends I read about in some of your blogs and the latest food magazines.
+Coming to my cacao brownies post, now what tickles my fancy is some of the latest food trends I read about in some of your blogs and the latest food magazines.
 Honestly I am not obsessed with it but I always love to give it a try and see if my heuristic attempts in the kitchen suit my palate.
 Cacao is one of them.
 I find its rich taste so fascinating and its bitter taste is what makes my mouth crave for it.
-I often use it for making a delicious and mean hot chocolate and now this brownie with a hint of chili has impressed me a lot and definitely has made it to one of my favourite recipes of all times.
+I often use it for making a delicious and mean hot chocolate and now this cacao brownies with a hint of chili has impressed me a lot and definitely has made it to one of my favourite recipes of all times.
 I had actually posted it in my Instagram feed with the recipe & it pleased me to see the phenomenal response I received.

 Did I mention that this is a result of my own experiments in the kitchen from a mishmash of recipes that I follow and came up with my own version of "feel good brownies”.
 The reason I have named these “Feel Good” is because munching on them does not make me want to count calories as I often keep a tab of what goes through my oesophagus tube with my armada of cooking and recipe’s.